 Consider calculating the weight of a steel I-beam before overloading a structure.
 Steel I-beam's are too large and heavy for a conventional scale, but their weight can be determined mathematically with a few measurements.
 The weight of a steel beam depends on its volume and the weight density of steel.
 Volume depends on the dimensions of the beam and determines how much space it occupies.
 Weight density measures the number of pounds a cubic foot of a substance weighs.
 For standard construction steel, the weight density is about 490 pounds per cubic foot.

-Multiply the thickness times height times length for the central part of the I-beam to get its volume in cubic inches.
-Performing this step for the example leads to 3 inches times 15 inches times 130 inches, or 5,850 cubic inches.
+First, multiply the thickness times height times length for the central part of the I-beam to get its volume in cubic inches.
+Performing this step for example used above leads to 3 inches times 15 inches times 130 inches, or 5,850 cubic inches.

 Secondly, multiply the thickness times width times length for the top and bottom parts of the I-beam separately in order to obtain the volume of each in cubic inches.
 In the example, this step yields 2 inches times 10 inches times 130 inches, or a volume of 2,600 cubic inches for each part.